nickfargo/state/_includes/content/api/state-function.md

 * `selector` : string
 * [`expr`] : object | `StateExpression`

-Causes an inherited protostate or virtual epistate to be realized within the state tree of `owner`.
+Causes the inherited protostate or virtual epistate identified by `selector` to be realized, if necessary, within the state tree of `owner`.
+If a realization does occur, the new epistate can be augmented by the optional `expr`.

 {% highlight javascript %}
 {% include examples/api/state-function--own.js %}